Architecting software monitors for control-flow anomaly detection through large language models and conformance checking: The methodology for LLM-enabled software control-flow anomaly detection

-The test suite generated during software development can be used to stimulate the \textbf{software execution} and extract a software log.
-In fact, while the tests have already ensured the correctness of the software, they did not capture its behavior.
-Specifically, we consider black-box tests, which force different inputs to the software and verify an expected output.
-With the instrumented code, black-box tests also yield the events triggered throughout the software execution.

-The software log contains the different events logged according to the instrumentation rules.
+The test suite generated during software development can be used to stimulate the \textbf{software execution}.
+Such \textit{testing} yields a software log, which contains the different events logged according to the instrumentation rules.
 However, while the LLM has used high-level descriptions of design-time models, the software log may still have spurious information that is not relevant to the high-level reference process model.
-On account of this, we filter the spurious information and only retain the sequence of activities mapped to the process model transitions.
+Accordingly, \textbf{event log extraction} filters out spurious information and retains only the sequence of activities mapped to the process model activities, resulting in an event log compliant with Definition \ref{def:event_log}.